 There are currently drugs in development that may be effective to completely remove smaller lesions.
 These act by inhibiting the Akt kinase activity, thereby causing the growths to self-destruct.

-Cryosurgery is a technique that involves freezing of the keratosis with liquid nitrogen.
+Cryosurgery is a technique that involves freezing the keratosis with liquid nitrogen.
 It can effectively remove many seborrheic keratoses, although it is most effective for smaller, thinner growths.
 Additionally, it may cause some lightening of the skin in the treated area.
 This technique can sometimes also be used in conjunction with curettage, which generally yields a more positive outcome.

 Curettage involves scraping of the skin surface with a curette to remove small or thin growths.
 It can also be used in conjunction with other techniques, such as cryosurgery or electrocautery, to burn and then remove the growth.

-Electrocautery involves burning of the growth with an electric current.
+Electrocautery involves burning the growth with an electric current.
 It is often followed by curettage to remove the seborrheic keratosis.
 In general, this technique can take more time than other methods of removal and it may also leave a scar if it is not carried out correctly.

 Laser ablation involves the vaporization of the growth with a laser beam.
 There are different types of laser treatments that may be used.
 For example, a topical pigment may be applied to the growth to direct the laser beam towards it, in this way, increasing the efficacy.